captn3m0/captn3m0.github.com/_drafts/his-dark-materials.md

 A long time ago, I tried to [do a readthrough][got] for Game of Thrones (Book 1) alongside the first season.
 I managed to reach Episode 5, before I sped through the rest of the book, but I tried.

 Trying something similar for His Dark Materials, which is a great series if you're looking to watch something new.
-Instead of noting down Chapter/Book equivalence (like I tried last time), going to write down my thoughts here as I'm reading along. **Spoiler Warning** for the entire first season if you haven't realized it by now.
+Instead of noting down Chapter/Book equivalence (like I tried last time), going to write down my thoughts here as I'm reading along. **Spoiler Warning** for the entire first season obviously.

 ## Overall